numirias/semshi/README.md

 ## Limitations

-- Some features such as wildcard imports (`from foo import *`) and fancy metaprogramming may hide names which Semshi won't pick up and may show as unresolved or highlight incorrectly.
+- Some features such as wildcard imports (`from foo import *`) and fancy metaprogramming may hide names which Semshi won't pick up and may therefore show as unresolved or highlight incorrectly.

 - Whenever a syntax error is present (which can't be automatically compensated), highlights can't be updated.
 So you may experience that highlights are temporarily incorrect while typing.

 - Although Semshi does its work asynchronously and is not *that* slow, editing large files may stress your CPU and cause delayed highlighting.

+- Semshi works with the same syntax version as your Neovim Python 3 provider.
+This means you can't use Semshi on code that's Python 2-only or uses incompatible syntax features.

 ## FAQ